lllhollliday/lllholliday/README.md

     🪄  Strong interest in great UI

-    🔎  Currently looking for my first role in a great team where I can learn a ton making beautiful products!
+    🔎  Currently looking for my first role in a great team where I can learn a ton whilst making beautiful products!